newaetech/chipwhisperer/doc/api/project.rst

 Initialization
 --------------

-A project can be accessed one of two ways.
+A project can be accessed a few different ways.
 It can either be loaded from storage, created new, or imported.

 .. autofunction:: chipwhisperer.open_project